 B. It is unlawful for any person under 21 years of age to possess marijuana paraphernalia.
 Any person who violates this subsection is subject to a civil penalty of no more than \$25.
-Such civil penalty is payable to the Literary Fund.
+A violation of this subsection is a civil offense.
+Any civil penalties collected pursuant to this section shall be deposited into the Drug Offender Assessment and Treatment Fund established pursuant to § 18.2-251.02.

 C. It is unlawful for any person to sell or distribute, or possess with the intent to sell or distribute, marijuana paraphernalia to any person under 21 years of age.
-Any person who violates this subsection is guilty of a Class 1 misdemeanor.
+Any person who violates this subsection is subject to a civil penalty of no more than \$25.
+A violation of this subsection is a civil offense.
+Any civil penalties collected pursuant to this section shall be deposited into the Drug Offender Assessment and Treatment Fund established pursuant to § 18.2-251.02.